Propane vs Butane vs Isobutane Gas

 Both butane (butane gas) and propane (propane gas) are gases that are heavier than air.

-Propane gas weighs 1.898 kg/m³, Butane gas weighs 2.5436 kg/m³, whilst air weighs 1.225 kg/m³.
+Propane gas weighs 1.898 kg/m³, butane gas weighs 2.5436 kg/m³, whilst air weighs 1.225 kg/m³.

-Both are classified as LPG.
+Both butane gas and isobutane gas are classified as LPG.

-2. Pressure is probably the biggest difference, with isobutane at 310.9 kPa and n butane at 215.1 kPa (both at 21ºC).
+2. Pressure is probably the biggest difference, with isobutane gas at 310.9 kPa and n butane gas at 215.1 kPa (both at 21ºC).

-Energy Content – Myths & Facts
+Propane vs Butane Gas Energy Content – Myths & Facts

 I’ve seen any number of articles saying that butane (butane gas) has more energy content and is, therefore, more economical to use.